 Penn Aerospace Pitch Competition

-The Penn Aerospace Pitch Competition is a contest for enterprising students to present aerospace startup ideas at the University of Pennsylvania on February 24th, 2018.
+The 2018 Penn Aerospace The Penn Aerospace Pitch Competition is a contest for enterprising students to present aerospace startup ideas at the University of Pennsylvania on February 24th, 2018.

 Learn from aerospace industry professionals and keynotes who will join us on Penn's campus to talk about innovation in the aerospace industry and the budding opportunuties for entrepreneurs.